smbutterfield/ibmt17-18/_11-further-part-writing/b2-ex-voiceleading1stand3rdinv.md

 ## Resolving tendency tones

-**Placing either the chordal third or chordal seventh in the bass voice not only creates more melodic bass lines, it also allows the upper voices more freedom because there is one less tendency tone to distribute.
+**Placing either the chordal third or chordal seventh in the bass voice not only creates more melodic bass lines, it also allows the upper voices more freedom because there is one less tendency tone to distribute and resolve correctly.
 Use the voicing and voice-leading guidelines discussed in the previous topic to harmonize the following progressions in an SATB style.
 As always, make note of any difficulties that you encounter for the class discussion.**

 {% capture ex1 %}X:1
 T:First- and third-inversion chords